 The National Association of School Resource Officers was founded with a solid commitment to the youth of the United States.
 Since 1990, our commitment remains solid to promote the TRIAD concept (Law Enforcement Officer – Teacher – Counselor) of school based law enforcement.
 Many communities have adopted this philosophy as they blend their SRO program, with the many other community policing programs.

-By training law enforcement to educate, counsel and protect our school communities, the men and women of NASRO continue to lead by example and promote a positive image of law enforcement to our Nation’s youth.
-NASRO has made itself available to communities and school districts around the nation in the development of effective school based law enforcement partnerships.
+By training law enforcement to educate, counsel and protect our school communities, the men and women of NASRO continue to lead by exampleand concepts in providing a safe school environment.